EugeneW/gaming-cloud-sdk-unity-documents/GetStarted.md

 ## Build Setting in iOS

 User information is saved by keychain with Fresvii Gaming Cloud SDK for Unity in iOS.
-Thus, when building with Xcode, opne (Build Phases -> Link Binary With Libraries) and add "Security.framework".
+Thus, when building with Xcode, open (Build Phases -> Link Binary With Libraries) and add "Security.framework".

 ![Security.framework](./Images/xcode_security_framework.png)